Prag8855/aab/content/guides/kontist-review.md

 ## Cost and fees

-A Kontist account costs [9€ to 80€ per month](/out/kontist-plans).
-The other fees are too high:
+A Kontist account costs [9€ to 80€ per month](/out/kontist-plans){{ fail_on('2025-06-01') }}.

+There are extra fees:

 - 10 free transactions per month, then 0.15€ per transaction (incoming and outgoing).
 - 1.7% fee on foreign currency transactions (incoming and outgoing).[^8] For example, if you get 1,000 USD from a client, you pay around 17€ in fees.
 - 2€ per ATM withdrawal.

 If you get paid in foreign currencies, or have many small transactions, Kontist gets expensive.

-They added the transaction fee in October 2022.[^6] Since then, I pay twice as much for the same service.
-It was a slap in the face, especially when the features I pay for don't work.
+I paid 12 to 15€ per month in fees, but sometimes a single transaction cost me 20€ in currency conversion fees.

 [![Kontist invoice with account fees](/images/kontist-account-fees.png "9€ for the account, and 11.68€ in transaction fees.")](/images/kontist-account-fees.png)